top of page

 Through the years, the festival has welcomed some of the most iconic names in jazz and blues history, including Miles Davis, Dizzy Gillespie, BB King, the Count Basie Orchestra, Art Blakey's Jazz Messengers and The Blues Brothers Band, all sharing the same stages as emerging local talent and community artists.
 That mix of world-class performance and grassroots spirit has always been at the heart of what makes this festival unique.

 But the Birmingham Jazz & Blues Festival has never just been about the music.
-It has been about the city itself, transforming parks, libraries, bars, galleries and street corners into stages, and turning everyday spaces into moments people remember for a lifetime.
-It is a festival that belongs to Birmingham, and Birmingham belongs to it.
+It has been about the region itself, transforming parks, libraries, bars, galleries and street corners into stages, and turning everyday spaces into moments people remember for a lifetime.